Waziup/WaziGate/docs/Apps.md

 Implements `GET /apps` list the Apps if the parameter `available` is set, it returns a list of available Apps for installation otherwize it returns the installed Apps in JSON format.

 -----------------------------

+`func GetApp(resp http.ResponseWriter, req *http.Request, params routing.Params)`
+Returns the App info by calling some Docker APIs and reading the `package.json` file in the App folder.
+If this function is called with `install_logs` parameter, it returns the status of the App if it is being installed or updated.

 -----------------------------

+`func PostApps(resp http.ResponseWriter, req *http.Request, params routing.Params)`
+This function handles the installation of an App

 -----------------------------
 -----------------------------
 -----------------------------